- About Us

 - Contact Us

-The programme allows IAC and their partner agency in South Africa, Child Welfare Durban and District, to work closely together to match waiting families in the UK with children waiting for placements in South Africa and to support the families through the time of introductions and the Court process in South Africa.
+The programme allows IAC and our partner agency in South Africa, Child Welfare Durban and District (CWDD), to work closely together to match waiting families in the UK with children waiting for placements in South Africa and to support the families through the time of introductions and the Court process in South Africa.

 The children requiring homes in South Africa have a range of needs.
 It is important to note that: